Daniel-Parke/WiseWattage/Poject_Timeline_Notes.md

 ## Patch/Progress Notes:
 ### **02/04/2024:**
 - Updated Grid class to more accurately reflect tariff options in UK/EU market
+- Added Load class and load_profile functionality to add load profile to dataframe, and to also adjust this for consumption values.
+Also added variability to load profile.
 - Updated SolarPVModel save method to save all models + combined model

 ### **07/03/2024:**